yejurkunwar/SMU-MSDS-homework/README.md

 # SMU-MSDS-homework

 ## Purpose
-To develop a Codebook projet.
+To develop a Codebook project.

 ## Topics
 The homeworks related to various topics in R such as: